Bassem-Adel-Eg/flutterLearning/login_with_actions/README.md

 ## Getting Started

-This project is using Form and TextFormField Widgets

-with validation of password bigger than 8 charaters
+This project is using Form and TextFormField widgets with validation of password bigger than 8 characters.

-show a SnackBar when Logins is Wrong

-Show anew page when the logins is right
+It shows a SnackBar when login is wrong.
+It will show a new page when the login is right.

-Deleting the password when returning from a navigation
+It will delete the password after returning from a navigation.

 ![](image.JPG)